 \subsection{Training Methodology}

-We now illustrate how to train the actor and critic networks for each agent with the proposed algorithm.
-The details of the training process are described in Algorithm \ref{alg:algo}.
+We now demonstrate the training process for the actor and critic networks of each agent using the proposed algorithm.
+The specific training procedures are outlined in Algorithm \ref{alg:algo}.

-At each time slot $t$, each agent $i$ observes its local state $o_{i}(t)$ from the video analytics system and obtains the global state $s(t)$ by communicating with other agents.
-The local state $o_{i}(t)$ will be input to the actor network $\mu_{i,\theta}$ to get the categorical log probability distribution of each action, and the actions $a_{i}(t)$ are sampled from the categorical distributions,
+At each time slot $t$, agent $i$ observes local working state $o_{i}(t)$ and communicates to acquire global state $s(t)$.
+The local state $o_{i}(t)$ is input to the actor network $\mu_{i,\theta}$ to generate a categorical log probability distribution for actions.
+Subsequently, actions $a_{i}(t)$ are sampled from these distributions,

-where $p_{i}(t)$ denotes the categorical log probability distributions of agent $i$ at time slot $t$.
-Then, the system will perform video analytics for the inference requests according to the control actions.
-Finally, at the end of time slot $t$, each agent will calculate its reward $r_i(t)$ during time slot $t$ according to Eq. \eqref{eq: reward}, and we can calculate the shared reward $r(t)$ during time slot $t$ according to Eq. \eqref{eq: share reward}.
-Each agent $i$ obtains its new local state $o_{i}(t+1)$ and the global state $s(t+1)$ from the video analytics system at the beginning of time slot $t+1$.
-The local state, global state, action, shared reward, new local state, and new global state will be stored as a transition into the experience buffer as $(o_{i}(t), s(t), a_{i}(t), r(t), o_{i}(t+1), s(t+1))$.
+where $p_{i}(t)$ represents the categorical log probability distributions for agent $i$ at time slot $t$.
+Following this, each agent conducts video analytics for the inference requests in accordance with the control actions.
+At the end of time slot $t$, each agent computes its reward $r_i(t)$ for the given time slot.
+The shared reward $r(t)$ for time slot $t$ is then calculated according to Eq. \eqref{eq: share reward}.
+Agent $i$ obtains its new local state $o_{i}(t+1)$ and the global state $s(t+1)$ from the video analytics system at the onset of time slot $t+1$.
+The local state, global state, action, shared reward, new local state, and new global state are stored as a transition in the experience buffer, represented as $(o_{i}(t), s(t), a_{i}(t), r(t), o_{i}(t+1), s(t+1))$.

 After an episode, the estimated advantage is calculated with Generalized Advantage Estimation (GAE) \cite{schulman2015high} in trajectory $\tau$.
 The output of the critic network is the predicted value $V_{\phi}(s(t))$ and the joint advantage function $ \hat{A}(s_t, a_t) $ is estimated through a truncated version of GAE.
 The estimation of the advantage value $\hat{A}_t$ at time slot $t$ is as follow,